-- A growing number of organizations are maintaining inventories of risks at the enterprise level. - > Only 19.6% claimed to do so in 2009 compared to 37.9% in 2012. - ➤ Updates of risk inventories are typically done on an annual basis. - Despite maintaining risk inventories, close to three-quarters of the organizations do not provide explicit guidelines or measures to business unit leaders on how to assess probability and impact of risks.
+- Almost 40% of all organizations maintain inventories of risks at the enterprise level. - > Only 19.6% claimed to do so in 2009 compared to 37.4% in 2013. - The largest organizations and public companies are much more likely to maintain inventories of risks at the enterprise level, with 72.1% and 65.8% doings so, respectively. - > Surprisingly, only 44.3% of financial services entities maintain inventories of risks at the enterprise level. - > Updates of risk inventories (if done at all) are typically done on an annual basis. - Despite maintaining risk inventories, close to three-quarters of the organizations do not provide explicit guidelines or measures to business unit leaders on how to assess probability and impact of risks.